Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: nonrelativistic case

 \subsection{Effect of elastic scattering}

-Elastic scattering of electrons by defects and impurities is inevitably present in real systems.
+Elastic scattering of electrons by defects and impurities is inevitably present in real systems and results in level broadening.
 A simple way to account for this smearing is by introducing a finite electron lifetime $\tau$.
 This broadens the Dirac delta function peaks associated with the Landau levels into Lorentzians with a constant, energy-independent width $\Gamma = \hbar/\tau$, as follows (see Ref.~\cite{Sharapov2004PRB} for a detailed discussion):

 Accordingly, for numerical computations based on Eq.~(\ref{DOS-2DEG-Gamma=0}), one can replace the Heaviside theta function $\theta(\mathcal{E}_{n})$ in the DOS (\ref{DOS-2DEG-Gamma=0}) with